Cirkit Designer Logo

 How to Use the MQ-138 in a Circuit

-1. Power the Sensor: Connect the VCC pin to a 5V DC power source and the GND pin to the ground.
+1. Powering the Sensor: Connect the VCC pin to a 5V DC power supply and the GND pin to the ground.

-• Use the AOUT pin to read the analog signal for precise gas concentration measurements.
+• Use the AOUT pin to read the analog voltage corresponding to the gas concentration.

-• Optionally, use the DOUT pin for a simple HIGH/LOW signal based on a preset threshold.
+• Optionally, use the DOUT pin for a digital HIGH/LOW signal if a threshold is set using the onboard potentiometer.

-4. Preheat the Sensor: Allow the sensor to preheat for at least 24 hours before taking accurate measurements.
+3. Preheating the Sensor: Allow the sensor to preheat for at least 24 hours before taking accurate measurements.
+This stabilizes the internal heater and sensing element.

 Important Considerations and Best Practices